 Today, ISO published two series of international standards that form a toolbox and a guide for the specification and analysis of areal surface texture.
-For French speaking visitors, a series of video courses about surface metrology is available: Surface metrology courses (in French, partly subtitled in English)
+A series of video courses about surface metrology is available as a complement to these pages: Surface metrology courses

 The first important work on 3D surface texture was carried out by a European programme, led by Pr K. Stout from Birmingham university.
 This programme, which took place between 1990 and 1993, ended with the publication of the famous Blue Book, and the definition of the so-called Birmingham 14 parameters [STOUT 1993].
 The final report served as a reference for almost all instrument manufacturers during the 90s.

 Following this programme, technical committee TC57, that was later replaced by TC213, in charge of ISO standards for surface texture, realized that although it was time to start standardization work on 3D surface texture, some extra research work was still needed to determine the stability of 3D parameters and their correlation with the functional criteria used by industry.
 They also wanted to cover instruments specifications as well as their calibration.
 The research work was then subcontracted to another European programme, called SurfStand.

 This programme was carried out between 1998 and 2001, by a consortium of universities and industrial partners, led by Pr.
 L. Blunt.
 It ended with the publication of the Green Book [BLUNT 2003].
 The deliverables also contained a proposed structure for the forthcoming ISO standards.
 The programme results were presented to ISO in January 2002, during the Madrid meeting, and officially transferred to the TC213, in order to start the standardization process.